cybercog/laravel-love/README.md

 ### Reacters

-#### Register as Reacter
+#### Register as reacter

-To let `User` react to the content it need to register it as `Reacter`.
+To let `User` react to the content it need to be registered as `Reacter`.

-By default it's creating automatically on successful `Reacterable` creation, but if this behavior was changed you still can do it manually.
+By default it will be done automatically on successful `Reacterable` creation, but if this behavior was changed you still can do it manually.

 ```php